-The Road to Web Accessibility
+The Road to Web Accessibility - A Five Part Series

 If you’re reading this, you’re most likely just starting your journey into web accessibility and looking for a clear path forward.
 If so, good news — you’ve come to the right place.
 In this article, we’re going to break the journey ahead of you into five “easy" steps and use simple, non-technobabble language along the way.
 Our goal is to help educate you on your journey and allow you to build a strong foundation for your new inclusive digital experience.

-So let’s begin with proper expectations.
+Let’s begin with proper expectations

 Like any worthwhile journey, this road is not without its ups and downs and twists and turns.
 Every organization is different, has different players, different regulations, different websites, different content, functionality...the list goes on.
 Each of these ingredients is unique to your organization and season your proverbial accessibility soup.
 This means it is important to “keep it real” and acknowledge that your journey may not be a straight one from point A to B. It may not be a short trip.
 It may have pit stops and tire changes and detours along the way.